Ipstenu/join-my-multisite/readme.txt

 = 1.7.2 =
 27 Nov, 2013

-* Removing 'None' role as an option, to prevent people from shooting themselves in the foot.
+* Removing 'None' role as an option, to prevent people from shooting themselves in the foot (props llocally)
+* Fixing default_user_role to default_role (props llocally)
 * Translation improvement on help screen
 * Clarifying some BuddyPress things
+* Gobble gobble

 = 1.7.1 =
 07 Nov, 2013